We Compare VWO vs IEMG:

-This index acts as a benchmark to measure the return results of stock issued by companies in emerging market countries.
+This index is a benchmark to measure the return results of stock issued by companies in emerging market countries.

-The fund soon added another characteristic in November 2015, including China A-shares and small-cap stocks to its holdings.
+The fund soon added another characteristic in November 2015, including China A-shares and small-cap stocks.

 VWO Top 10 Holdings

-Vanguard’s VWO is largely made up of Taiwan Semiconductor Manufacturing, Tencent, Alibaba, Meituan, and Reliance, and provides exposure to over 4,000 stocks.
+Vanguard’s VWO comprises Taiwan Semiconductor Manufacturing, Tencent, Alibaba, Meituan, and Reliance and provides exposure to over 4,000 stocks.

-One of the core ETFs from BlackRock, iShares Core MSCI Emerging Markets ETF (IEMG) is an emerging market fund that is designed to track the investment returns of the MSCI Emerging Markets Investable Market Index.
+One of the core ETFs from BlackRock, iShares Core MSCI Emerging Markets ETF (IEMG), is an emerging market fund designed to track the investment returns of the MSCI Emerging Markets Investable Market Index.

 MSCI’s emerging market index is all-cap emerging market equity.